agiledigital/readonly-types/README.md

 // No longer compiles
 foo.delete = () => foo; // Cannot assign to 'delete' because it is a read-only property. ts(2540)
 ```

+See [Making ReadonlyDeep types Immutable](https://github.com/RebeccaStevens/is-immutable-type#making-readonlydeep-types-immutable) for more on this.

 ## See Also
 * https://github.com/danielnixon/eslint-config-typed-fp